uurija/uurija/README.md

 - 👋 Hi, I’m @uurija
 - 👀 I’m interested in Physics, Mechanical Engineering and Software Engineering.
 - 🌱 I’m currently learning JavaScript, HTML and CSS.
-- 💞️ I’m looking to collaborate on (do not knwo yet).
+- 💞️ I’m looking to collaborate on (do not know yet).
 - 📫 Reach me via twitter @oouurija.

 <!---